For information about any of our programs, application, or any of our other student services please contact us:

 SLPAs work under the direct supervision of licensed or certified speech-language pathologists to provide clerical support, administer speech, language and hearing screenings, assist in communication assessments, provide articulation and language therapy services, and assist with documentation of speech-language pathology services in educational settings.

-Requirements for Speech-Language Pathology Assistants (SLPAs) vary from state-to-state.
-MTI will attempt to determine whether our coursework will meet your state’s requirements, but this is not possible in all cases.
-Please contact program director Deb Flynn to discuss your state’s requirements.
+Requirements for Speech-Language Pathology Assistants (SLPAs) vary from state to state.
+MTI will contact state credentialing agencies to determine whether our coursework will meet your state’s requirements.
+Please contact program director Jennifer Schultz to discuss your state’s requirements.
 MTI strongly encourages prospective students to verify that MTI’s coursework will meet their state’s requirements.
 The American Speech-Language-Hearing Association website has information regarding state requirements on their website at http://www.asha.org/advocacy/state/info/.

 Why are Speech-Language Pathology Assistants needed?